belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Cosmic
     At the beginning and end of each run period BelleII acquires cosmic muons.
-These events are used mainly for performance studies and for calibration, as they provide an unique sample for alignign the detectros with each other.
+These events are used mainly for performance studies and for calibration, as they provide an unique sample for aligning the detectors with each other.
 Usually part of this dataset is collected with the solenoid switched off, so that muons cross the detectors on straight trajectories.
 If the SuperKEKB accelerator has a major  downtime of few days, a cosmic dataset is usually collected to keep the BelleII system running.